gisellevonbingen-Minecraft/MoreMekanismProcessing/README.md

 I don't know if that was intentional, That ores names is same, but some tags missing

-## And add random recipes integration with mekanism

-Industrial Foregoing 'Material Stonework' can processing sand  to silicon Now, Mekanism Crusher can too

 # Mekanism version 1.16.5-10.0.20.447 ore higher is required

 https://www.curseforge.com/minecraft/mc-mods/mekanism